 The access to the Regional OPMET Databanks (request-reply service provided by the RODBs) is only possible through this terrestrial AFS-network.

-The Distribution Modes and AFS-addressing for the RODEX schema is presented in .
+The Distribution Modes and AFS-addressing for the RODEX schema is presented in Appendix E - Distribution Determination for OPMET Data.

 AFS